All That Glitters: Kurt Loder Owes Jewel an Apology

-PopPoetry is poetry and pop culture Substack written by Caitlin Cowan.
+All That Glitters is a semi-regular feature of PopPoetry, a poetry and pop culture Substack written by Caitlin Cowan.
 You can learn more about it here.
-If you like what you read and want it in your inbox weekly, subscribe so you won’t miss a post!
+Check out the archive to see other TV shows, movies, and films whose intersections with poetry I’ve covered.
+If you like what you read and want it in your inbox, subscribe so you won’t miss a post!
 Come on… let me be your wild horse.

 Recently there have been several reappraisals of the way that famous women have been treated by the media: Britney Spears, Whitney Houston, Jessica Simpson.
 It might be time to add Jewel, the four-time Grammy-nominated platinum singer-songwriter, to this ever-growing list.
 Not because her music was maligned, but because we spent so much time cracking jokes about her 1998 collection of poetry, A Night Without Armor.